openSUSE/news-o-o/_posts/2011-08-13-opensuse-weekly-news-issue-188-is-out.markdown

 You guess it, we finally got a slot for a presentation at the wonderful [openSUSE conference](http://conference.opensuse.org/) for [SMBTA](http://holger123.wordpress.com/smb-traffic-analyzer/).
 To me, it is
       remarkable to see a project like SMBTA being presented at OSC because it is not really something related to openSUSE.
-It™s not that SMBTA improves your boot time, or discusses details of the [buildservice](https://build.opensuse.org/), or makes your life with the openSUSE distribution better in any way.
+Itâ€™s not that SMBTA improves your boot time, or discusses details of the [buildservice](https://build.opensuse.org/), or makes your life with the openSUSE distribution better in any way.
 SMBTA is very likely not even interesting to the casual user, except for some administrators.